armada-alliance/armada-alliance/services/website/content/en/identities/wcat-otg.md

       color: "#846DCF"
 ---

-Please don't dominate the rap Jack <br>
-if you got nothing new to say <br>
+Please don't dominate the rap Jack if you got nothing new to say
-If you please don't back up the track  <br>
+If you please don't back up the track
 This trains got to run today

-Spent a little time on the mountain <br>
+Spent a little time on the mountain
-Spent a little time on the hill <br>
+Spent a little time on the hill
-Heard some say better run away <br>
+Heard some say better run away
 Others say you better stand still

-Now I don't know but I been told <br>
-it's hard to run with the weight of gold <br>
+Now I don't know but I been told it's hard to run with the weight of gold
-Other hand I heard it said <br>
+Other hand I heard it said
 it's just as hard with the weight of lead

 Who can deny?
-Who can deny? <br>
+Who can deny?
-it's not just a change in style <br>
+it's not just a change in style
-One step done and another begun <br>
-in I wonder how many miles?
+One step done and another begun in I wonder how many miles?

-Spent a little time on the mountain <br>
+Spent a little time on the mountain
-Spent a little time on the hill <br>
+Spent a little time on the hill
-Things went down we don't understand <br>
-but I think in time we will
+Things went down we don't understand but I think in time we will

-Now I don't know but I been told <br>
-in the heat of the sun a man died of cold <br>
+Now I don't know but I been told in the heat of the sun a man died of cold
-Do we keep on coming or stand and wait <br>
-with the sun so dark and the hour so late?
+Do we keep on coming or stand and wait with the sun so dark and the hour so late?

-You can't overlook the lack Jack <br>
-of any other highway to ride <br>
+You can't overlook the lack Jack of any other highway to ride
-It's got no signs or dividing lines <br>
-and very few rules to guide
+It's got no signs or dividing lines and very few rules to guide

-Spent a little time on the mountain <br>
+Spent a little time on the mountain
-Spent a little time on the hill <br>
+Spent a little time on the hill
-I saw things getting out of hand <br>
+I saw things getting out of hand
 I guess they always will

-I don't know but I been told <br>
+I don't know but I been told
-if the horse don't pull you got to carry the load <br>
+if the horse don't pull you got to carry the load
-I don't know whose back's that strong <br>
+I don't know whose back's that strong
 Maybe find out before too long

-One way or another <br>
+One way or another
-One way or another <br>
+One way or another
-One way or another <br>
+One way or another
-this darkness got to give <br>
+this darkness got to give

-One way or another <br>
+One way or another
-One way or another <br>
+One way or another
-One way or another <br>
+One way or another
 this darkness got to give